IBM-Cloud/docs/services/mobileaccess/google-auth-ios.md

 	The {{site.data.keyword.amashort}} client SDK is implemented with Objective-C. You might need to add a bridging header to your Swift project to use the SDK.

-	1. Right-click your project in Xcode and select **New File...**
+	1. Right-click your project in Xcode and select **New File...**.

 	2. In the **iOS Source** category, pick **Header file**.

-	3. Name it `BridgingHeader.h`
+	3. Name it `BridgingHeader.h`.

 	4. Add the following imports to your bridging header:

 	```Swift
 	#import <IMFCore/IMFCore.h>
 	#import <IMFGoogleAuthentication/IMFGoogleAuthenticationHandler.h>
 	```
-{: codeblock}

 	5. Click your project in Xcode and select the **Build Settings** tab.

 	6. Search for `Objective-C Bridging Header`.

 	7. Set the value to the location of your `BridgingHeader.h` file, for example: `$(SRCROOT)/MyApp/BridgingHeader.h`.

 	8. Make sure your bridging header is being picked up by Xcode by building your project.

 3. Use the following code to initialize the client SDK.
 Replace `applicationRoute` and `applicationGUID` with the **Route** and **App GUID** values that you obtained from **Mobile Options**.